-When management denies their employees the freedom to work flexibly, they’re creating an environment of resentment, especially when more and more companies are allowing remote working.
+In the post-pandemic work environment, inflexible schedules can create resentment and decrease employee engagement.
 In their study, Office Vibe found that 37% of employees would quit their current position for a role that offers more flexibility, and 82% said that a more flexible work schedule would increase their loyalty to their current company.

-In a 2017 study by Forbes, 66% of employees said they would quit their job if they felt under-appreciated, and this jumps to 76% among millennials.
-These numbers are staggering, especially seeing as this issue is something that could easily be rectified by management.
+In a 2017 study by Forbes, 66% of employees said they would quit their job if they felt under-appreciated, a number that rises to 76% among millennials.
+These numbers are staggering, especially considering what a cheap fix this issue can be with the right management.

-To make sure your employees feel valued, you can hold Friday weekly meetings that champion the good work done that week.
-People can nominate their ‘employee of the week’ and read out the reason why they’ve been so impressed.
-It’s a great way to bring your team together and will make everyone feel good.
-You’ll soon find that a simple “thank you” or “well done” goes a very long way!
+To make sure your employees feel valued, hold Friday weekly meetings that champion the good work they’ve done that week.
+Allow team members to nominate employees of the week and read out reasons why their achievements should be celebrated.
+The bottom line is employee engagement and recognizing good work are directly related — and a simple “thank you” or “well done” goes a very long way!

-To ensure this doesn’t happen, make sure you guide your employees through their role rather than tell them what to do.
-Learn to trust your team and provide support as and when they need it.
+To ensure this doesn’t happen, management should guide employees through their roles rather than telling them exactly what to do.
+Learn to trust your teams and provide support only when they need it.

-So if a company culture is unwelcoming or there’s a culture of bullying or if new people aren’t made to feel welcome, there’s a high chance that staff members will leave.
-In fact, a study conducted by Hays in 2017 shows that 47% of people who are actively looking for new positions are doing so because of a bad company culture.
+A good company culture is one of the most crucial ways to retain staff, and creating one starts at the top.
+As ever, the reverse is also true: if a company culture is unwelcoming or bullying, there’s a high chance staff members will leave.
+In fact, a study conducted by Hays in 2017 shows that 47% of people who are actively looking for new positions are motivated primarily by a negative company culture at their current workplace.